Bryn Morris

-He has played in the English Football League for Middlesbrough, Coventry City, York City, Walsall, Shrewsbury Town, Wycombe Wanderers, Portsmouth, Northampton Town, Burton Albion and Hartlepool United.

 Early and personal life

-Born in Hartlepool, County Durham, Morris attended the High Tunstall College of Science.
+Born on 25 April 1996, in Hartlepool, Morris attended the High Tunstall College of Science.
 In April 2014, he was awarded the sporting achievement award at the Hartlepool Mail's Pride of Hartlepool ceremony.

 Club career

 Middlesbrough

 Morris began his career at Middlesbrough, having joined the club when he was eleven and made progress through the academy.
 He made his first-team debut on 5 January 2013 in an FA Cup tie away to Hastings United, a match that Middlesbrough won 4–1.
 He made his league debut on 4 May in a 2–0 defeat away to Sheffield Wednesday.
 Two months after making his debut, Morris signed his first professional contract with the club, which would keep him until 2016.

 On 21 November 2014, Morris signed for League Two club Burton Albion on a one-month loan.
 One day later, Morris made his debut, where he came on as a substitute for Adam McGurk, in a 1–0 victory over Luton Town.
 His impressive displays at Burton Albion prompted manager Jimmy Floyd Hasselbaink to tip him for greatness.
 On 13 December 2014, Morris provided an assist for Shane Cansdell-Sherriff to score the third goal in a 4–0 win over Hartlepool United.
 Despite Burton being keen to extend the loan it never materialised, and Morris returned to Middlesbrough, having made five appearances for Burton Albion.

 On 6 August 2015, Morris signed for Coventry City on a season-long loan, linking up again with Tony Mowbray, the manager under whom he had made his professional debut.
 He made six appearances, the last coming against Rochdale, for Coventry before being recalled by Middlesbrough on 26 October 2015.

 On 27 October 2015, Morris signed for League Two club York City on a one-month loan.
 On 28 January 2016, Morris signed for League One club Walsall on a two-month loan.